CapitaineJSparrow/emusak-ui/Readme.md

 ### Installation

-Just go to the [releases](https://github.com/stromcon/emusak-ui/releases) page and download latest build for your OS.
+Just go to the [releases](https://github.com/stromcon/emusak-ui/releases) page and download the latest build for your OS.
 **Only on Windows** there is an auto update feature.

 #### Windows